freenas/freenas-docs/userguide/shell.rst

 The :kbd:`Home`, :kbd:`End`, and :kbd:`Delete` are supported. :kbd:`Tab`
 completion is also available.
 Type a few letters and press :kbd:`Tab` to complete a command name or filename in the current directory.
-A helpful message can be displayed by right clicking inside of the shell.
-The message says *Context menu copy and paste operations are disabled in the shell.
-Copy and paste shortcuts for Mac are* :kbd:`Command+c` *and* :kbd:`Command+v` *.
-For most operating systems, use* :kbd:`Ctrl+Insert` *to copy and* :kbd:`Shift+Insert` *to paste.*
+Right- clicking in the terminal window displays a helpful reminder about using :kbd:`Command+c` and :kbd:`Command+v` or :kbd:`Ctrl+Insert` and :kbd:`Shift+Insert` for copy paste operations in the %brand% shell.

 Type :command:`exit` to leave the session.